 The mission of the Mortenson Center for International Library Programs is to strengthen international ties among libraries and librarians worldwide for the promotion of international education, understanding, and peace.

-Our programs would not be possible without the expertise and generosity of our colleagues at the University of Illinois University Library, the University of Illinois Graduate School of Library and Information Science, and library and information science professionals throughout the United States.
+The Associates Program is successful due to the expertise and generosity of our colleagues at the University of Illinois at Urbana-Champaign University Library and the iSchool of Illinois (formerly the Graduate School of Library and Information Science), and the library and information science professionals throughout the United States.

 Librarians worldwide have the opportunity to learn from the professional development opportunities offered in-person, online or hybrid formats by the Mortenson Center, including lectures, workshops, webinars and forums.
 The Annual Mortenson Center Distinguished Lecture features international leaders who speak on topics that address a global perspective on the role of libraries in transforming civil society, and advancing equity of access to information and peace.

 We engage in partnerships to advance the goals shared with our partnering organizations.
 In collaboration, we identify professional development and other needs, develop appropriate educational or other programs, and help find resources to sustain those programs.
 The Center often trains librarians from partner organizations through the Mortenson Center Associates Program.